 Give a new meaning to high-low with these braided styles.

 Can’t decide whether to put your hair up or leave it down?
-Half braided hairstyles help you do away with actually having to choose either.
-These versatile looks also straddle the line between boho and fierce, depending on the weave you choose to take, making it one of the more democratic hairdos we’ve come across this year.
+Half braided hairstyles help you do away with having to choose.
+These versatile looks also straddle the line between boho and fierce, depending on the weave you choose to take, making it one of the more versatile hairdos we’ve come across.

-Whether you’re a fan of the fishtail or a die-hard cornrow gal through and through, you can rely on half braided hairstyles to take you from day to night without missing a beat.
-These fun, unusual looks are equally at home during power hour as in happy hour and can be recreated in the short span of time you have before work—meaning yeah, you can totes legit tell the haters that thanks, you so did wake up like this.
-That’s not all: We’ve broken down some of our fave looks into four categories that speak to braid level and aesthetic, so literally all you have to do is scroll on down and be prepare to be inspired.
+Whether you’re a fan of the fishtail or a die-hard cornrow gal, you can rely on half braided hairstyles to take you from day to night without missing a beat.
+These fun, unusual looks work during a happy hour and can be retouched in the short span of time you have in the morning before work—meaning yeah, you can totes legit tell the haters that thanks, you so did wake up like this.
+That’s not all: We’ve broken down some of our fave looks into four categories that speak to braid level and aesthetic, all you have to do is scroll on down and prepare to be inspired.

 44 Head-Turning Half Braided Hairstyles to Ace in Minutes